ablindedgitacctforreview/OPMI-D-16-00024-blinded-repository/README.md

 Footnotes from the main manuscript

+#### MODELS/

+* MODEL SUPPLEMENT.docx

+Supplemental text describing two additional models referred to in the main text: 'succeed-or-fail' and RSA models that incorporate a cost term (reflecting the overall/context insensitive-base rate of mentioning agents, patients, and verbs).

+* humandata.csv

+Identical to the version in Adult - Multidistractor/, copied here for convenience

+* mainFun.m, modelInformativeUtt.m

+Two matlab scripts that instantiate the models described in the paper; outputs are saved to the (many) csv files; note that the loop produces outputs for both the A human data and B human data, but in cases where there are no data-fit parameters these wind up being identical)

+* CompareModelToData.R

+Computes all the correlations and graphs reported in the modeling section of the paper, plus some new exploratory plots of human vs. model predictions by word.
+This script produces all the jpgs.

+* CSVs: dummycost, informative_baserate, informative_nobaserate, succeedorfail, etc.

+Outputs of the models, produced by mainFun.m

+* one word models/

+Contains versions of the models used earlier on; they generated predictions for 1 word productions followed by sampling 2 words w/o replacement from those likelihoods (this is much more confusing to read about than the 2 word version)

 #### Stims for Multi-distractor/

 All stimuli used for the experiment reported in this paper.
 We include the original clip art used while generating the stimuli (objects), all context scenes (e.g. 1 person and 6 animals for the 'FEED' event, FEED_1_6.jpg), and all actions (FEED, DRINK, etc.)